 Save Child Care.
 Essential Stories.
 Essential Work.

-In April and May, NYAEYC conducted two surveys of child care providers across New York State.
+In April and May of 2020, NYAEYC conducted two surveys of child care providers across New York State.
 Those surveys provided the data featured in this report.
 The May survey concluded with the following question: What do you want to tell your elected officials about providing child care during COVID-19?

 Despite a lack of investment, guidance, and recognition, child care programs have committed to providing critical support for children and families for the duration of the crisis.
 As our workforce meets each challenge with courage and compassion, they need elected officials to hear their stories and act.
 They implore Congress to fund child care now and commit to working towards a system that values their work as children’s first teachers and the backbone of our economy.